 - WILL UNIVERSITY BUILDINGS BE OPEN TO RESEARCHERS, STUDENTS, FACULTY AND STAFF?

-Under the Plan for the Phased Resumption of On-Campus Research, all research buildings will be set to card access “weekend” schedule.
-TigerCards will be required for access.
+Under the Plan for the Phased Resumption of On-Campus Research, TigerCards will be required for access.

-See Section 6 Building Guidance (EHS website) for more information.
+See also: Section 6 Building Guidance (EHS website).

 - WILL THERE BE A SPECIFIC ENTRY AND EXIT PATTERN FOR MY BUILDING, OR A DESIGNATED TRAFFIC FLOW THROUGH MY BUILDING?